Missouri SUN Bucks FAQs

 No, receiving Missouri SuN Bucks does not impact eligibility for other programs.
 You do not need to report Missouri SuN Bucks benefits as income for other benefits

 - I did not apply for an EBT Card, but I got one in the mail.
-Should I be concerned about identity theft?
+It has my child's name on it, is this a scam, should I be concerned about identity theft?

 Some families will receive Missouri SuN Bucks benefits automatically, due to a child or family’s participation in another program that makes them automatically eligible for Missouri SuN Bucks, such as SNAP or Temporary Assistance, applied and approved for free or reduced-price meals during the school year, or a student considered by their school to be homeless, a migrant, or in foster care.